Air quality studies

 One of the air quality issues facing Washington is particle pollution, especially those particles that are 2.5 micrometers (PM2.5) in diameter or smaller.
 These particles can pass through the throat and nose into the lungs.

-People with heart or lung diseases, children, and older adults are more likely to be irritated by particle pollution exposure.
-These particles can compromise health by causing:
+People with heart or lung diseases, children, and adults 65 and older are more likely to be irritated by particle pollution exposure.
+These particles can harm health by causing:

-• An earlier death in people with heart or lung disease.
+• Earlier death in people with heart or lung disease